ska-telescope/ska-tango-testing/docs/src/guide/integration/getting_started.rst

    (optionally specified with the method :py:func:`~ska_tango_testing.integration.assertions.within_timeout` ).
-If it fails, it will raise an assertion error with a detailed message which include a description of the context (provided with ``described_as``) and of the state of the tracer at the moment of the assertion.
+If it fails, it will raise an assertion error with a detailed message which includes a description of the context (provided with ``described_as``) and the state of the tracer at the moment of the assertion.
 More on this in the next section.

 Quick explanation of the assertion
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Since not everyone is familiar with it, let's spend a few words to explain how
-we make an assertion on the code above.
+we make an assertion in the code above.

 `assertpy <https://assertpy.github.io/index.html>`_ is a powerful assertion
-library that permits you to write expressive assertions.
+library that allows you to write expressive assertions.
 Essentially:

 - through the entry point ``assert_that`` (the only thing you need to import),
   you point to the object of your assertion (the thing you want to check);
 - through the method ``described_as`` you can optionally specify a custom
-  message be printed when the assertion fails (usually to describe the
+  message to be printed when the assertion fails (usually to describe the
   expected behaviour, the context and the motivation of the assertion);
 - after that construct, you can chain other assertions, each of which
   will check a specific condition on the object of the assertion.